Intro to Archives

 Your Instructor

 Kelly Kress is an archivist with over fifteen years of experience working with personal papers and institutional records.
-Currently, she is Accessioning Archivist at the Huntington Library in San Marino, CA. As an independent consultant, she has assisted both individuals and institutions.
-For three years she was the Assistant Archivist at the Los Angeles Philharmonic, where she was responsible for the majority of archival processing.
-Previously, Kelly worked as Processing Archivist at UCLA Library Special Collections, Senior Project Archivist at the Newberry, and Archives Assistant in the Southern Folklife Collection at UNC-Chapel Hill.
+Currently, she is Senior Accessioning Archivist at the Huntington Library in San Marino, CA. As an independent consultant, she has assisted both individuals, non-profit groups, and institutions.
+Previously, Kelly worked as an archivist at the Los Angeles Philharmonic, UCLA Library Special Collections, Chicago's Newberry Library, and the Southern Folklife Collection at UNC-Chapel Hill.
 She holds a Master of Arts in Public History with an Archives concentration from North Carolina State University.
-She is an active member of the Society of American Archivists Performing Arts Section, and volunteers with the Los Angeles Archivists Collective.
+She is a member of the Society of American Archivists and volunteers with the Society of California Archivists as a member of the Records Management Task Force.

 "This course covered a lot of information in a short time period and included thought provoking material to read and discuss.
 Highly recommend for those interested in archival science."